IKARI HOUSE,

 Gratuities for guides and lodge staff

-Personal fishing tackle and gear
+Personal fly fishing tackle and gear

 TRIP DETAILS AT A GLANCE